St. Thomas Aquinas and the Immaculate Conception

 tradition.

-however, from 1272 until 1273, St. Thomas wrote a work that is certainly
+the last period of his life, however, from 1272 until 1273, St. Thomas wrote a

-of original sin nor of mortal sin nor of venial sin.”[24]
+stain neither of original sin nor of mortal sin nor of venial sin.”[23]

 If it be so, then St. Thomas at the end of his life, after mature reflection,